-Breast Cancer Screening Results

 An abnormal CBE result is defined as having a mass or other finding in the breast.
-Figure 6 illustrates the age-specific percentages of abnormal CBEs in three program years combined (2005-2006, 2006-2007 and 2007-2008).
-Overall, the percentage of abnormal CBEs among all clients screened in the program was 8.4 percent during this time period.
-The percentage of abnormal results varied with age, decreasing with increasing age.
+Figure 6 illustrates the age-specific percentages of abnormal CBEs in the 2008-2009 program year.
+Overall, the percentage of abnormal CBEs among all clients screened in the program was 8.2 percent during this time period.
+The percentage of abnormal results varied with age, generally decreasing with increasing age.
 This is explained, in part, by the fact that the CSP clients in the younger age group are not representative of the underlying age-specific population; such clients are more likely to be at increased risk or symptomatic for breast cancer given the program eligibility guidelines and referral patterns.

-Figure 6

-Figure 7 illustrates the age-specific percentages of abnormal screening mammograms in three program years combined (2005-2006, 2006-2007 and 2007-2008).
-Abnormal screening mammograms include those with a result of "assessment incomplete," "suspicious abnormality" or "highly suggestive of malignancy."
-Overall, the percentage of abnormal mammograms among all clients screened in the program was 20.4 percent during this time period.
+Figure 7 illustrates the age-specific percentages of abnormal screening mammograms in the 2008-2009 program year.
+Abnormal screening mammograms include those with results of "assessment incomplete," "suspicious abnormality" or "highly suggestive of malignancy."
+Overall, the percentage of abnormal mammograms among all clients screened in the program was 22.4 percent during this time period.
 The percent abnormal varies by age, decreasing with increasing age.
-Younger women had 4 times as many abnormal findings as women 75 years and older.
+Younger women had nearly three times as many abnormal findings as women 75 years and older.
 This may be due, in part, to the fact that the younger women who receive mammograms through the CSP are not representative of the underlying age-specific population.
 They are more likely to be at increased risk and more likely to be symptomatic.
-Figure 7 Screening Mammogram Results by Age Group New York State Cancer Services Program April 2005 -- March 2008

-Breast Cancer Screening Diagnostic Follow-up

-Women with abnormal findings on breast screenings (either CBEs or screening mammograms) are referred for diagnostic services.
-The CSP sets a goal of providing timely follow-up (defined as a final diagnosis determination within 60 days of the date of screening) for at least 75 percent of the abnormal breast cancer screenings provided through the CSP.
-During the 2007-2008 program year, 67 percent of abnormal breast screenings had timely follow-up.
+Breast Cancer Screening Diagnostic Follow-up Women with abnormal findings on breast screenings (either CBEs or screening mammograms) are referred for diagnostic services.
+The CSP sets a goal of providing timely follow-up (defined as a final diagnosis determination within 60 days of the date of screening) for at least 75 percent of the abnormal breast screenings provided through the CSP.
+During the 2008-2009 program year, 72 percent of abnormal breast cancer screenings had timely follow-up.
 Figure 8 illustrates the most common diagnostic procedures provided through the CSP to those with abnormal breast cancer screenings.
-In three program years combined (2005-2006, 2006-2007 and 2007-2008), nearly 70 percent of women who had abnormal findings received ultrasounds, and 47 percent had diagnostic mammograms.
+During the 2008-2009 program year, over 71 percent of women who had abnormal findings received ultrasounds, and 47 percent had diagnostic mammograms.

-Figure 8